chang90/fridge_manager/README.md

 * Heroku -- hoster

 ## The approach taken
-1. Make a simple UX design to make sure the user can login, manage fridge and the item in this fridge.
+1. Make a simple UX wireframes design to make sure the user can login, manage fridge and the item in this fridge.

-2. Create wireframes base on my UX design.
+2. Create [database design draft](https://github.com/hiby90hou/fridge_manager/blob/master/database_design.jpg?raw=true) base on my UX design.

 3. Create a user management system base on a database table called users, which can sign up and sign in user.